Fame is a spring semester study abroad program, taught in English by professors at ENSEA, one of the top schools in electrical engineering in France.

 Number of students

-From 13 to 16 students.
+from 10 to 20 students.
 No quota is required per school.

-Sudents who will be in their third year of an undergraduate ABET- accredited degree program, with a major either in electrical and/or computer engineering in Spring 2011.
+Sudents in their second or third year of an undergraduate ABET- accredited degree program, with a major in Electrical / Computer engineering or Computer Science.
+FAME program will perfectly match the Spring semester of their junior year .
+Application deadline : mid-October for next Spring.

 Electronic Circuits with Lab (6 c.h.)